Robbie Ftorek: Coaching career

-Ftorek began his professional coaching career with the AHL's New Haven Nighthawks in 1985.
-He remained with then until the 1987–88 season when he moved up to the NHL as the Los Angeles Kings' head coach until 1989.
+Ftorek began his coaching career with the AHL's New Haven Nighthawks in 1985.
+He remained with them until the 1987–88 season when he moved up to the NHL as the Los Angeles Kings' head coach.
+On May 2, 1989, he was fired by the Kings for what was reported as because of his problems in communication with players, most notably with Wayne Gretzky.
 Following this, he was an assistant coach for the Quebec Nordiques and New Jersey Devils in the NHL.
 In 1992, he was named head coach of the AHL's Utica Devils - New Jersey's top farm team - and remained as head coach when the team became the Albany River Rats.
 In 1995, the same year the New Jersey Devils won the Stanley Cup, Ftorek led the River Rats to the Calder Cup in the AHL.
 In 1996, Ftorek began his second stint as a New Jersey Devils assistant coach, then took the head coach's position in 1998.
 On January 29, 2000, the Devils played a memorable game against Detroit.
 In the second period, the Devils' Jay Pandolfo was involved in a collision with Detroit's Mathieu Dandenault that left Pandolfo's face bloody after a collision with the boards in the Red Wings zone.
 The officials allowed play to continue, only for Kirk Maltby to skate down to the other end of the rink and score a goal that gave Detroit a 3–1 lead.
 So irate was Ftorek over play not being stopped because of Pandolfo's injury, that Ftorek hurled the Devils' wooden bench onto the ice, resulting in Ftorek's ejection from the game, and subsequent one-game suspension.

 In 2000, Ftorek led the Devils back into the playoffs but was fired by Lou Lamoriello with nine games remaining in the regular season amidst complaints from the players.
 Dissent sources included Ken Daneyko, whom Ftorek benched two games short of 1,000 games played, making him miss out on the achievement at home.
 Assistant coach Larry Robinson replaced Ftorek and the Devils went on to win their second Stanley Cup.
 He remained with the team as a scout, and had his name engraved on the Stanley Cup for the second time in that year.

 Ftorek joined the Boston Bruins as head coach in 2001.
-However, after two years of poor efforts by his teams, Ftorek was fired late in the 2002–03 season with only nine games remaining in the season.
+However, after two years of poor efforts by his teams, Ftorek was fired late in the 2002–03 season, again with only nine games remaining in the season.
 Bruins general manager Mike O'Connell took over as coach for the rest of the season.
 In 2003, Ftorek rejoined the Devils as head coach of their AHL affiliate in Albany.
 When the Devils affiliation was moved to the Lowell Devils, Ftorek was retained as head coach of the team.